vojtapolasek/vojtux/docs/en/handout.md

 Choose "USB" or "USB drive" or something similar using up and down arrows.
 It is a good idea to remember how many times you have to press the arrow after the menu appears.
 Confirm the selection by pressing **ENTER**.
-If Fegora starts booting, various text messages scroll over the screen.
+If Vojtux starts booting, various text messages scroll over the screen.
 If you remember how to activate the boot menu and which item to choose, you should no longer require help from a sighted person.

 It is possible to configure the computer to automatically launch operating system from the USB media if present.